Using SPIFs to Make Your Numbers [updated 2021]

 2. Use an existing metric

-You generally want to measure a metric that is currently being tracked and reported, doesn’t have specific compensation tied to it.
+You generally want to measure a metric that is currently being tracked and reported and doesn’t have specific compensation tied to it.

 Remember, you are looking for fast impact, so if you need to create new reports and educate and train your team on the new metric, you will lose really valuable time.